-We stay in comfortable accommodation at one of the restcamps in Etosha Park enjoying some game viewing at the floodlit watering hole in the evening.
+We stay in comfortable accommodation at Halali or Namutoni rest camps in Etosha Park enjoying some game viewing at the floodlit watering hole in the evening.

-Continuing north today we drive via Rundu in northernmost Namibia, where we stock up on supplies.
+Continuing north today we drive via Rundu in northernmost Namibia, where we have lunch (own expense) and stock up on supplies.

 Then we make our way to the Kavango River in the Okavango Delta Panhandle, on the Namibian side.
-This afternoon there is time to unwind along the river, play a game of Frisbee golf and take a thrilling dip in the only crocodile swimming cage in the world.
-End the day with a laid-back sundowner beside the river, keeping an eye out for hippos and other creatures.
+This afternoon there is time to unwind and enjoy a laid-back sundowner beside the river, keeping an eye out for hippos and other creatures.

 Stay at an eco-lodge near Divindu and Popa Falls (or similar resort) in the Caprivi Strip region.

-Spend day nine exploring the panhandle of the Okavango Delta by mokoro (watu) - a traditional style of dug-out canoe.
-On the mokoro excursion we glide along the river into the Bwabwata National Park, consisting of the former Caprivi Game Park and Mahango Game Reserve.
+This morning after breakfast, we explore the panhandle of the Okavango Delta by mokoro - a traditional style of dug-out canoe.
+On this hour-long mokoro excursion, we glide along the Kavango River watching birds and wildlife as we go.

-The local guides pole the mekoros along the Kavango, standing in the canoes like gondoliers, moving the vessels along with long poles.
+Local guides pole the mekoros along the Kavango, standing in the canoes like gondoliers, moving the vessels along slowly with long poles.
 The head guide provides a detailed safety briefing and fills you in on what to expect on the mokoro trip.
 Our peaceful mokoro ride into the game park is the ideal way to spot birds and animals and take in the scenery.

 Then we cross into neighbouring Botswana, driving south to the safari hub of Kasane.
 The closest town to Chobe National Park, Kasane serves as a convenient base for game viewing in Botswana's top national park.